A reader recently wrote in complaining about gas and bloating after drinking a green smoothie. This can happen if you are new to green smoothies.

 Gas and bloating can be caused by a variety of foods or medical conditions.
 Since there are so many possible causes ranging from certain food combinations to serious gastro-intestinal health problems, this article will only address acute gas and bloating immediately after consuming a green smoothie.
 I’ll assume that you are a healthy individual who doesn’t typically get indigestion.

 I will also assume that you’ve only noticed gas and bloating after drinking green smoothies (or eating more fruit than usual).
 If this does not describe you, you should consider consulting a licensed physician or practitioner who can diagnose the problem (perhaps it’s a food intolerance).

-In my experience, the two likely causes of gas and bloating after drinking a green smoothie are:
+In my experience, the three most likely causes of gas and bloating after drinking a green smoothie are:

 2 – Mixing Too Much Fat With Fruit

 The second common cause for feeling bloated after drinking a green smoothie is mixing too much fat with fruit.

 Fruit digests rapidly while fats from nuts and seeds take much longer to digest.
 While a little fat digests fine with fruit, too much fat can cause gas and bloating.